 If you feel unable to write a detailed letter or email, we will be happy to arrange a telephone call for you to tell us about the issue.

 What will happen next?

-1. We will send you a letter acknowledging your complaint and asking you to confirm or explain the details set out.
+- We will send you a letter or email acknowledging your complaint and asking you to confirm or explain the details set out.
 We will also let you know the name of the person who will be dealing with your complaint.
-You can expect to receive our letter within three working days of us receiving your complaint.
+You can expect to receive our letter or email within three working days of us receiving your complaint.

-3. We will then start to investigate your complaint.
-This may involve one or more of the following steps.
+- We will then start to investigate your complaint.
+This may involve one or more of the following steps:

 - We may ask the member of staff who acted for you to reply to your complaint within 14 days of receiving your complaint.

-4. At this stage, if you are still not satisfied you can contact us again.
-We will then arrange to review our decision.
+- At this stage, if you are still not satisfied please let us know.
+We will arrange to review our decision.
 This will happen in one of the following ways:

 - We will arrange for someone in the firm who has not been involved in your complaint to review it.
 They will do this within 14 days.

-- Andrew Brookes, our client-care partner, will review your complaint within 14 days.
+- Our complaints partner will review your complaint within 14 days.

 - We will ask our local Law Society or another local firm of solicitors to review your complaint.
 We will let you know how long this process will take.